samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-iot.md

 ## Step 2: Set up the Arduino

 Now let's wire the sensors to the Arduino.
-(TODO by ryan: crop the image and remove the shadow)
+(TODO by ryan: crop the image to remove the shadow and rotate the image)

 ![Arduino and sensors](/images/docs/sami/demos-tools/first-iot-arduino-breadboard.jpg)